 What is it you miss most?
 Is there a way to get it more cheaply?

 You may miss going out to see movies, for example.
 Movie ticket prices have gone up quite a bit, and don’t always fit well into a frugal budget.
 If you’re lucky enough to have a discount movie theater near you, however, you may be able to see movies somewhat later than others for quite a bit less.
-There’s a theater in our area, for example, that has $2 tickets, far more affordable that what we’d pay elsewhere.
+There’s a theater in our area, for example, that has $3 tickets, far more affordable than what we’d pay elsewhere.

 You can also think about the little treats you enjoy and set a budget for it.
 If you miss chocolate, for example, you may be able to get chocolate chips and put them in the freezer.
 Nibbling just a couple rather than having an entire candy bar can save you money so long as you have the self control to not eat too many a day.